 Notice: The IRB Office will be closed until January 5 for Winter Break.
 No applications will be processed or reviewed during the break.
 Please submit forms at least one month prior to the projected start of your research.

-Research conducted using human participants is overseen by American University's Institutional Review Board (IRB).
+Research conducted by American University affiliates using human participants is overseen by American University's Institutional Review Board (IRB).
 Its purpose is to facilitate human subjects research and to ensure the rights and welfare of human subjects are protected during their participation.

 What is the IRB's Mission?

 American University upholds the highest standards in the ethical conduct of research, including the protection of human participants, while enabling its faculty, staff and students to conduct research in a timely and efficient manner.
 The primary mission of the American University Institutional Review Board (IRB) is to facilitate those objectives by reviewing, approving, modifying or disapproving research protocols submitted by AU researchers.The IRB process is based on rules and regulations for federally funded research, primarily the provisions of Protection of Human Subject in the Code of Federal Regulations (45 CFR 46), and supporting materials such as the Belmont Report.
 The AU IRB strives to create on campus a culture of respect for, and awareness of, the rights and welfare of human research participants, while advancing knowledge and facilitating the highest quality research.